rhagelstrom/FG-Forge-Updater/README.md

 ## Features

 * Uploads new builds to FantasyGrounds Forge items
-* Updates item descriptions based on README.md file included in root of build package
+* Updates item descriptions based on README.md file included in root of build package (inside the .ext or .mod file)

 ## Getting Started